 Frozen Dead Guy Days might be the most unique festival on this list.
 Why?
 Well, the festival is held in honor of a cryogenically frozen man, Bredo Morstel, whose family abandoned him in Nederland, a small town about 25 minutes west of Boulder.
 That’s why the festival seems like a winter carnival with a touch of Halloween.

-Held over St. Patrick’s Day weekend this year, the festival features tons of “Dead Guy” events you won’t find anywhere else, like coffin races, a slow-motion parade, and decorated hearses.
+After over 20 years in Nederland, the event has moved to a new home in Estes Park.
+The festival features tons of “Dead Guy” events you won’t find anywhere else, like coffin races, a slow-motion parade, and decorated hearses.
 Plus, there are plenty of classic winter events like a polar plunge and skiing and snowboarding demonstrations.
-After over 20 years in Nederland, the event has moved to a new home in Estes Park.

-Whether you jam out to live music in Steamboat, try your hand at skijoring, or just enjoy one of the many parades, Colorado’s winter festivals are sure to lighten your mood and make the long winter months a little more enjoyable.
+Whether you jam out to live music in Steamboat, try your hand at skijoring, or enjoy one of the many parades, Colorado’s winter festivals are sure to lighten your mood.
+They’ll also make the long winter months a little more enjoyable.